miroapp/app-examples/examples/node-oauth/README.md

 This sample app is intended to demonstrate the OAuth 2.0 flow that is required to call Miro's V2 APIs.

-Devs may consider using this Node.js demo as a structural basis for any other preferred language/framework.
+You may consider using this Node.js demo as a structural basis for any other preferred language/framework.

+ℹ️ Note:

-NOTE: Any comments with `-->`or `<--` indicate a significant step in the flow. \
+- Comments with `-->`or `<--` indicate a significant step in the flow. \
   Comments without these markers are for additional reference about the code.

 For the full guide on Miro's OAuth 2.0 flow, [see the documentation](https://developers.miro.com/docs/getting-started-with-oauth).